Adoption Policy Questions:

 Q:Can I come to your location to just look at the pigs, so I can decide who to apply for?

 A: No, because we run the rescue from our family home we require that you go through the adoption process before allowing you to come and meet the pigs.
 Since your application allows you to adopt any of our pigs, it is not critical to apply for every pig you may be interested in.
+We also have a few of the guinea pigs out at private foster homes so will need to organise them to come back here for a meet.

 Q: If I want to adopt a pair, can I create a pair from two ACCR singles?